List of all articles

 The "dos2unix" utility can convert DOS (CR/LF) text files to Unix (LF) format.

 Our script policies allow you to add interactive features to your website.
-Like most hosting companies, though, we don't allow you to run programs unrelated to your website or email service.
+Like most shared hosting companies, though, you won’t be able to run programs unrelated to your website or email service.

 phpMyAdmin doesn’t currently support editing routines, functions and triggers.